anandtrivedi/forestry-demo/_projects/epilepsy-monitoring.md

 ---
 ## Overview

-SpatializeIT helped developing the GIS infrastructure necessary to enable collection of high precision GPS data and build workflows to do automated QA/QC, integrate it with existing GIS infrastructure as well as enabling the field usage of the same using mobile devices.
+SpatializeIT helped developing the GIS infrastructure necessary to enable collection of high precision GPS data, ETL GPS data into GIS, build workflows to do automated QA/QC, integrate it with existing GIS infrastructure as well as enabling the field usage of the same using mobile devices.

 ## References